How to Reach the Software Quality Graal?

 Criteria such as test code coverage, static analyzers, coding guidelines are just tools to detect missing quality.
 They help your team produce higher quality and nothing else.

 I encounter organizations stating that zero defects as measured with SonarQube is the ultimate goal.
-And they find normal to have thousands of smells.
+And they find it normal to have thousands of smells.
 Time for a reality check.

 Tools such as SonarQube, unit test coverage are just instruments to support your teams to detect known non-quality.